ds-wm/atsa-2021/labs/README.md

 ## Things to avoid

 - Try not to print out 100x's of lines of data in your lab methods.
 It's better to show data summaries and just the head of a dataframe.
-If you want all values to show up, please consider moving the print statment to a supplemental section after your references.
+If you want all values to show up, please consider moving the print statement to a supplemental section after your references.
 - Try to avoid personal pronouns (e.g., "I" and "me" and "we") and use general third-person speech (e.g., "This report examines x, y and z")

-# Files
+# Files and Folders

-### ONI_data.csv
-Tabularized Oceanic Ni&ntilde;o Index (ONI) from NOAA.
-_Note the tabular data are truncated to one decimal point._
-See [oni.data](https://psl.noaa.gov/data/correlation/oni.data) for complete time series.

-### meiv2.data
+### lab1
-Multi-variate ENSO Index (MEI) version 2.
-See the [meiv2.data](https://psl.noaa.gov/enso/mei/data/meiv2.data) and [mei.ext](https://psl.noaa.gov/enso/mei.ext/table.ext.html) for complete time series.
+This folder is for uploading (or pushing) your Lab 1 notebook.